 The service will feature Jason Moran, Distinguished Artist-in-Residence at Georgetown and composer for the film Selma, and Eric Williams, curator of religion at the Smithsonian’s National Museum of African American History and Culture.

-Smith, a first-year government and sociology major from Conyers, Georgia, is just one of a number of students participating in tonight’s service bringing together the university community and members of the D.C. community.
+Smith, a senior government and sociology major from Conyers, Georgia, is just one of a number of students participating in tonight’s service bringing together the university community and members of the D.C. community.

 Struggles and Progress